 If you are like our family, we are getting ready for back to school.
 Little by little, I have been clearing out and updating each room in my home.
 It's amazing how much the house gets cluttered when there are four people in it 24/7.
-So, when I finally reached to the kitchen to reorganize, I decided to write about organizing kitchen tips for back to school.
+So, when I finally reached the kitchen to reorganize, I decided to write about organizing kitchen tips for back to school.

-Kitchen Tip #1: Go through cans and soups and other pantry supplies to make sure you have everything you need for at least the first two weeks of school.
+The next kitchen tip for back to school is to go through cans and soup, and other pantry supplies to make sure you have everything you need for at least the first two weeks of school.

 Meal planning is great if you have the time too.
 These meals are easy and fun for the whole family.
-Some examples are Mexican Dinner night, an Italian Dinner night, a Leftovers Mash-up Night, and a Meatless Dinner Night.
+Some examples are a Mexican Dinner night, an Italian Dinner night, a Leftovers Mash-up Night, and a Meatless Dinner Night.

 Kitchen Tip #2: Add a "Dinner Tonight" basket to your counter.